Customer-Managed Keys for Oracle Break Glass

 The security administrator sets up the vaults and keys and gives the information to the Fusion Applications administrator to add them to the environment.

 The Fusion Applications administrator adds the customer-managed keys to the environments.
 This can be performed either during environment creation or after the environment has already been created.
+For existing environments, Oracle provides the administrator a choice of time windows to schedule the update.
+For new environments, the keys are added at the time of environment provisioning, and no scheduling is required.

 Prerequisites: